alisktl/temporal-java-examples/core/hello-activity/README.md

 # Temporal Workflow Basic Example

-This repository demonstrates a basic example of using Temporal for workflow orchestration.
+This example demonstrates using Temporal for workflow orchestration.
 The example includes a simple `HelloWorkflow` that greets a user by their name.
 Additionally, we've introduced `HelloActivities`, which is used by `HelloWorkflow` to execute the logic for generating greetings.

 ## Prerequisites